tmckayus/olm-testing-example/README.md

 1. Make some modification to the cluster service version file in the foo-operator directory

-2. Push the new bundle version to quay.io but increment the BUNDLE_VERSION value
+2. Push the new bundle version to quay.io but increment the _bundle_version_ value

    ```
    $ operator-courier push foo-operator tmckayus foo-operator 0.1.4 "$QUAY_TOKEN"